 6. Metal Properties Remain Unaltered

-When deciding which manufacturing process will be best for your design, there may be concerns about metal stress.
-If the goal is low tolerances and conductivity, then any pressure can alter the part’s function.
+When deciding which manufacturing process will be best for your design, there may be concerns about the impact of stress that hard tooling can impact on the metal.
+If the goal is low tolerances and conductivity, then any type of deformation can alter the part's function.

-As electronics become smaller and smaller, so do its components.
-Lead-frames are an excellent example of parts becoming smaller, thinner and more intricate to better fit into electrical systems.
+As electronics become smaller and lighter, so do their components.
+Lead-frames are an excellent example of a thinner part with finer pitches, low tolerances, and more intricate designs.
 Typically, they consist of copper or nickel because of their high thermal and electrical conductivity.

 Photo etching copper and nickel lead-frames will ensure that the thermal and conductivity properties will remain intact.
 The chemical etching process doesn't change the metal hardness, grain structure, and flexibility.

-Whereas, the laser cutting process emits heat and gas, which can cause thermal deformation of thin parts.
+Whereas, the laser cutting process emits heat and gas, which can cause thermal deformation, micro burrs or "whiskering".
 The wire EDM process also creates heat in the form of electrical currents.
-And, stamping can alter the structure of very thin metals with complex designs.
+And, stamping with its force, can compromise the structure of very thin metals with complex designs.

 7. Prototype To Large Volume Production

-If you are starting to plan for the manufacturing phase and are seeking a metal fabricator, photo etching is an excellent choice for both prototyping and large volume.
+If you are starting to plan for the manufacturing phase and are seeking a metal fabricator, photo etching is an excellent choice for both prototyping and larger production runs.

 As mention previously, compound tooling makes prototyping cost-effective.
 And even better, if the design needs tweaking, then it is easy to change.

-When the right design is finalized, the photochemical etching process is capable of running small, medium and large volume lots.
+When the right design is finalized, the photochemical etching process can scale parts volume into higher quantities.

 8. Technical Assistance

-Photo etching tooling engineers can assist in the metal selection and explain etching techniques.
+Tooling engineers can assist with metal selection and explain etching techniques.
 Because experienced tooling engineers work with many different parts and metals, they can suggest design modifications to retain dimensional tolerances.

 For example, to make parts more manageable for handling and shipping, the parts can remain in sheets.
 If so, the tooling engineer would recommend either recessed or protruding tabs on each piece depending on the part's intended function.